-Pecora 895 NST has been specifically designed for:
+Pecora 895 NST is designed specifically for:

-• Perimeter sealing of doors, windows and other building components.
+- Perimeter sealing of windows, doors, and other building components.

-• Adhering stiffeners to building panels.
+- Adhering stiffeners to building panels.

-• Security glazing and impact-resistant window systems
+- Security glazing and impact-resistant window systems

 Questions about Pecora 895?
 Contact Us.

 Weatherseal Joint Designs: